filecoin-project/research/research-notes/2018-05-jury-trial-data-availability.md

 ---

-# Data Availability (or *Guaranteed Delivery*)
+# Data Availability Problem (or *Guaranteed Delivery Problem*)

+**Data Availability Problem**: There is some data that is available on request.
-**Data Availability**: A client stores the data with a storage provider (or more) and they want to have a guarantee that the data is available (and it will be delivered at the time of request).
-(Note: this is the retrievability property in the DSN, see definition 2.3)
+**Guaranteed Delivery Problem**: A client stores some data with a storage provider (or more) and they want to have a guarantee that the data can be retrieved on request.

-Note: This problem is equivalent to the problem of "guaranteed delivery".
-If a protocol can provides data availability, then, every client is guaranteed to get their file delivered on request.
+**Guaranteed Retrieval Price Problem**: A client stores some data with a storage provider and they want to have a guarantee that the data can be retrieved on request and at an pre-established price.

-## Current solution: 1-of-m honest(or rational) provider assumption
+## Naive solution: 1-of-m honest(or rational) provider assumption

-A way to solve the data availability problem is to rely on the following assumption: a client will distribute the data to a sufficiently large set of providers `m` (instead of one), such that there is at least `1-of-m` honest (or rational) providers that is willing (or incentivized) to serve the data.
+A way to solve the data availability problem is to rely on the following assumption: a client will distribute the data to a sufficiently large set of providers `m`, such that there is at least `1-of-m` honest (or rational) providers that is willing (or incentivized) to serve the data.

 **Problems**
 - **Large m**: To guarantee availability, the client must store the data with multiple providers (at least `m`), and this might be have a high cost.